microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_I.md

 We will configure the Ingest engine to accept video from your webcam.
 Use [this guide](../setup/WEBCAM.md) to set up connection to your webcam.

 If you do not have a webcam, [Plan B](../setup/WEBCAM.md#plan-b) is to use a video file instead.
 If this applies to you, please read that section to see how you must modify the configuration files we will use later on.
-For this tutorial you need a video containing faces, *e.g.* this free-to-use clip <https://videos.pexels.com/videos/people-at-the-sidewalk-858011>.
+For this tutorial you need a video containing faces, *e.g.* this recording from [France 24](http://tech-demo.idol.swinfra.net/tutorial/france24.mp4).

 The ingest configuration section to connect we will use now will look as follows: